Framework for liquid crystal based particle models: Extension to bixial nematic as ellipsoid field

 for $\Gamma_\mu=O^T O_\mu$ affine connection being anti-symmetric matrix as in the previous subsection.

-From dynamics of rotation part $O$, as in Faber model we would like to define EM field as its curvature to make Gauss law count winding number.
-However, for a few reasons like distinguishing rotations of various energy (EM $>>$ pilot wave $>>$ GEM).
-Therefore, instead of $O$ as previously, this time we would like to directly work on $M(x)\equiv M=ODO^T$ field.\\
+From dynamics of rotation part $O$ (later in 4D including boosts), as in Faber model we would like to define EM field as its curvature to make Gauss law count winding number.
+However, for a few reasons like distinguishing rotations of various energy (EM $\gg$ pilot wave $\gg$ GEM).
+Therefore, instead of $O$ as previously, this time we would like to directly work on $M(x)\equiv M=ODO^T$ field.